What is BYOD?

 Every aspect of our platform has been designed to meet the most stringent security requirements of the world's largest regulated firms.
 Our measures include:

-- Two-factor authentication (2FA) for every user, on every device.
+- Two-step verification for every user, on every device.

 - End-to-end data encryption both in-flight and at rest.

 - Users only have access to the features and functions they are entitled to and we fully audit every system action, including read receipt for each message sent.

 - Data containerisation on staff mobile devices (BYOD friendly out of the box) and network access restrictions to only allow staff access from authorised workstations using CIDR blocks.